svirgilgood/shulgi/ABOUT.md

 # About Shulgi
-This app is named after the URIII king, Shulgi.
+This app is named after the UR III king, Shulgi.
 He reigned over the region of Southern Mesopotamia during the late third millennium.
 But why name an app that aids in languages after him?
-One thing that is unique in the inscriptions of Shulgi is his confidence and proclamations of how great a scholar is.
+One thing that is unique in the inscriptions of Shulgi is his confidence and proclamations of how great a scholar he is.
-Assurbanipal also talks about his ability to read Cuneiform, but not to the same extent that Shugli does.
+Assurbanipal also talks about his ability to read cuneiform, but not to the same extent that Shugli does.
 The wikipedia article on [Shulgi][ShulgiW] is a great place to start.
-Many of the literature written about Shulgi is available through the Electronic Text Corpus of the Sumerian Literature ([ETCSL][etcsl]).
+Many of the literature written during Shulgi's time about him is available through the Electronic Text Corpus of the Sumerian Literature ([ETCSL][etcsl]).

 ## Education

-The text that inspires the name for this app is the [Shulgi Hymn B][ShulgiB].
+The text that inspires the name for this app is [Shulgi Hymn B][ShulgiB].
 Like many ancient Near Eastern kings, much of the material written by Shulgi and his court is praise for his ideal-ness as a ruler.
 In order to show how ideal of a ruler he is, he starts with a biography including his early life